emidwate/RestaurantAppAPI/README.md

 # RestaurantAppAPI

-Enhanced the restaurant app project by implementing backend endpoints with Spring Web, Maven, JUnit, Mockito, Lombok and MariaDB.
+Enhanced the restaurant app project by implementing backend endpoints with Spring Web, Maven, JUnit, Mockito, Lombok, Liquibase and MariaDB.

-### Setting up the Database

-Import the ```schema.sql``` file located in the ```resources``` directory into your MariaDB client to set up the database.

-Once the database is ready navigate to the RestaurantAppApiApplication class in you project.

 ### Running the Application